miyurusankalpa/miyurublog/content/blog/aws-root-volume/index.md

 * dd copy or manually creating the file system and copying the files failed with file system error on boot.
 * Creating a raw image manually.

 Unfortunately it is not easy to do, only way I found that worked was creating image using fai.
-Even then there are configurations to be created.
+Even then, there are configurations that needs to be created.

-Fortunately the debian team shares the code they used create the debain AMI images on their git repo.
+Fortunately the debian team uses fai to create the aws images and shares the code they use to create them on their git repo. https://salsa.debian.org/zmarano-guest/debian-cloud-images/-/tree/master

 First setup a instance with debian buster AMI, make sure to use x64 one.